Everything We Know About the 'Red, White & Royal Blue' Sequel Coming to Prime Video

 Will there be another 'Red, White & Royal Blue' book?

-Since the novel was released in May 2019, author Casey McQuiston, who uses they/them pronouns, has hinted that Alex and Henry's story could continue in a new installment.
+Since the novel published in May 2019, author Casey McQuiston, who uses they/them pronouns, has hinted that Alex and Henry's story could continue in a new installment.
 In a September 2019 interview with Hello!, they said, "I will say that I have plenty of ideas for stories set in this world and would love a chance to explore one of them someday.
 I would be surprised if you've seen the last of Alex and Henry."

 In the meantime, movie fans can check out the novel to spend more time with the RWRB characters.

 McQuiston has also written other books: One Last Stop is an N.Y.C.-based queer romance about a love that literally transcends time, while I Kissed Sara Wheeler is a YA rom-com about high school girls growing up queer in a Christian school in the South.
-Their bisexual romance, The Pairing, came out on August 6, 2024.
+Their bisexual romance, The Pairing, came out in August 2024.

 Quinci LeGardye is a Culture Writer at Marie Claire.
 She currently lives in her hometown of Los Angeles after periods living in NYC and Albuquerque, where she earned a Bachelor’s degree in English and Psychology from The University of New Mexico.
 In 2021, she joined Marie Claire as a contributor, becoming a full-time writer for the brand in 2024.
 She contributes day-to-day-content covering television, movies, books, and pop culture in general.
 She has also written features, profiles, recaps, personal essays, and cultural criticism for outlets including Harper’s Bazaar, Elle, HuffPost, Teen Vogue, Vulture, The A.V.
 Club, Catapult, and others.
 When she isn't writing or checking Twitter way too often, you can find her watching the latest K-drama, or giving a concert performance in her car.